rtanglao/momogs/README.md

 # Usage:

 ## Daily email metrics (I run this twice a day, typically 9a.m. and 4p.m.
-Pacfic)
+Pacific)

     ./emailDailyMetrics.rb &